 - 2 teaspoons pure vanilla extract

-- 1/2-1 teaspoon almond extract depending how much almond flavor you want
+- ½-1 teaspoon almond extract depending how much almond flavor you want

-- For the cake frosting
+For the FROSTING

-- For the decoration
+For the DECORATION

 - 2 cups pink candy melts